Trucker blockades in Brazil increase in wake of Bolsonaro election defeat | Headlines

 Trucker blockades in Brazil increase in wake of Bolsonaro election defeat

-Truckers who support Brazil's outgoing President Jair Bolsonaro escalated their protests on Monday, blocking roads in 20 states in an action that could affect agricultural exports in one of the world's top food producers and cause wider economic chaos.
+Truckers who support Brazil's outgoing President Jair Bolsonaro escalated their protests on Monday, blocking roads throughout the country in actions that could affect exports in one of the world's top food producers and cause wider economic chaos.
 Bolsonaro lost Sunday's election to leftist former President Luiz Inacio Lula da Silva, but has yet to concede defeat.
 He will not publicly address his defeat until Tuesday, a cabinet minister said on Monday evening, amid doubts over whether the far-right nationalist will accept Lula's victory.

 Video footage showed some truckers at roadblocks calling for a military coup to prevent Lula becoming president, as protests spread from Mato Grosso and Santa Catarina to Parana, Sao Paulo, Minas Gerais, Goias and Bahia.
 In Brasilia, police shut off traffic access to the central government esplanade on a tip that Bolsonaro supporters were planning to occupy the square in front of the Supreme Court, which they consider has acted to favor Lula.

-Brazil's federal highway police said 236 protests had partially or fully blocked roads in 20 states.
+Brazil's federal highway police said 321 protests had partially or fully blocked roads in 26 states.
 Truckers - who have benefited from Bolsonaro policies such as lowering diesel costs - are one of the president's key constituencies, and they have been known to disrupt Brazil's economy when they shut down highways.
-The highest number of blockades was in Santa Catarina, a state where Bolsonaro has a massive support base, and Mato Grosso do Sul, an important grains-growing and cattle state, according to the highway police national branch.
+The highest number of blockades was in Santa Catarina, a state where Bolsonaro has a massive support base, and Mato Grosso do Sul, an important grain-growing and cattle state, according to the highway police national branch.

 One of the state's main exports this time of year is Brazil's winter corn crop, which is planted after soybeans are harvested.
 "It's too soon to say if it's going to interfere with the flow of production, because the blockades started yesterday," Corral said.
 "I don't know how long it will last."